BerkeleyHCI/PolymorphicBlocks/getting-started.md

 ### Hardware-Proven
 In the design tree, the proven status of each sub-block (and their sub-blocks, recursively) is shown.
-This indicates how many instances of a block has been previously proven in hardware, as a rough way to gauge design risk.
+This indicates how many instances of a block has been previously proven in hardware, as a rough gauge of design risk.
 Mousing over brings up a tooltip that shows the specific boards this has been used in, and the testing status.

 ![Proven sub-blocks column in the design tree](docs/ide_dse/blinky_proven.png)

 The testing statuses and colors mean:
 - Green: built in hardware and tested working.
-- Orange: built in hardware, tested failing, and a fix has been implemented in HDL but not yet tested in hardware.
+- Orange: built in hardware, tested failing, but a (untested) fix has been implemented in HDL.
-- Red: built in hardware, tested not working, not (yet?) fixed.
+- Red: built in hardware, tested not working, not yet fixed.
 - Grey: built in hardware, but not tested.